 In recent years, courts around the country have been offering an increasing number of alternatives to incarceration including home arrest and electronic surveillance options.
-Unfortunately, San Diego County is still hesitant to take advantage of these options in all but the most unusual cases, but as local jails became overwhelmingly overcrowded, judges and prosecutors became more open to solutions to keep low-risk offenders out of jail.
+For a long time, San Diego County was hesitant to take advantage of these options in all but the most unusual cases, but as local jails became overwhelmingly overcrowded, judges and prosecutors became more open to solutions to keep low-risk offenders out of jail.
 If you’ve been accused of a crime, a Vista alternative sentencing attorney may be able to help you secure an alternative to incarceration so you don’t have to stay behind bars.

 While the name “work furlough” can sound intimidating, reminiscent of the chain gangs of olden times, many people prefer this option because it allows you to live outside of a cell and to be able to see your family more frequently.
 In a work furlough program, you will spend your days working at your job and your nights living in a dormitory-style facility with other inmates assigned to the program.

 It is important to note that not everyone will qualify for a work furlough program, particularly those who have been convicted of a serious or violent felony.
 The program is most often offered to those who have been convicted for drug crimes, but it can also be an option for those convicted of repeat DUI charges, domestic violence or other less-serious felony and misdemeanor crimes.

 If you aren’t sure if you’ll qualify for a particular alternative to incarceration, your Vista alternative sentencing attorney may be able to answer your questions about these programs.

 If you are facing misdemeanor or felony charges and want to discuss alternatives to incarceration, should you be convicted, please call (760) 643-4050 to schedule a free initial consultation with a skilled criminal lawyer in Vista, like Peter M. Liss.

 Image by Ichigogo121212